With their wolf-like looks, engaging personalities, and almost human-like vocalizations the Siberian Husky has grown in popularity as a family pet.

 - Hip Dysplasia

-If you select a Kennel Club Assured Breeder, it’s mandatory for them to test stud dogs for
+If you select an American Kennel Club Assured Breeder, it’s mandatory for them to test stud dogs for

 - BVA/KC Hip Dysplasia Scheme